Skip to main content

 Example with an object

-On the other hand, here is an example of keys with triple colon (:::) in their names.
+Here's an example of keys with triple colon (:::) in their names:

 main:::0